 Figure 1 depicts the basic direct relationships modeled in SaND.
 A person can be related to a document (a wiki, a shared file, a bookmarked web page, etc.) in a variety of ways (e.g., as an author, a commenter, or a sharer).
 Similarly, a person can be related to tags (e.g., used or was tagged with a tag).
 Finally, a person can be related to another person (e.g., a friend on an SNS, connected on an enterprise org chart).
 Additionally, a document is directly related to a tag if it includes it within its content (as in a search index) or is tagged with it.
-In addition to direct relationships, two entities can be indirectly related to each other through another entity.
-For example, a person can be related to a tag applied on a document s/he authored or to another person if they share a common friend; a document can be related to another document if they are both tagged with the same tag.
+In addition to direct relationships, two entities can be indirectly related to a tag applied on a document s/he authored or to another person if they share a common friend; a document can be related to another document if they are both tagged with the same tag.